The Anglo-American Adventure

 While Pineda was filling in the boundaries of the Gulf of Mexico, Ferdinand Magellan set forth on the first globe-circling expedition.
 Magellan succeeded in finding a way to the Indies--the real Indies--but this passage, at the tip of South America, was not a very useful one.
 It was far enough south to see dangerous weather almost daily, and the route was too long to compete with Portugal's passage around Africa and through the Indian Ocean.(25) If a strait through the Americas was ever going to be worth using, it would have to be at the same latitude as most of Europe, meaning somewhere north of Florida.
 Both France and Spain sent ships to explore this unknown area in the 1520s.

-The French hired an Italian sailor, Giovanni di Verrazano, for their first mission, and he headed west in early 1524.
+The French hired an Italian sailor, Giovanni di Verrazzano, for their first mission, and he went forth with four ships in 1523.
+They lost two ships to a fierce storm and violent seas, and the other two were so damaged that they returned to France for repairs.
+On the second try, these two ships made it as far as the Portuguese island of Madeira, before one of the ships was declared unfit for further travel and sent home.
+That left one ship, the Delfina (Dolphin), for the expedition, and Verrazzano headed west with it in January 1524.
 Before summer ended, he returned with the bad news.
-Starting at North Carolina's Cape Fear, he followed the coast all the way to Newfoundland without finding anything that looked like a passage.
+Starting at North Carolina's Cape Fear, he first went south, following the coast of Georgia; then when he reached Spanish Florida, he turned around, and followed the coast of the continent northward all the way to Newfoundland.
+Nowhere did he find anything that looked like a passage.
 In fact, he didn't even try very hard; most of the time he stayed a few miles offshore and the only places where he dropped anchor were New York Harbor, Narragansett Bay, and Maine's Casco Bay.
 This caused him to completely miss Chesapeake Bay, Delaware Bay, and the Bay of Fundy, all of which would have looked like the beginning of the sought-after passage.
-Where Verrazano made his mark was in his expressed opinions.
+Where Verrazzano made his mark was in his expressed opinions.
 He remarked that New York Harbor would be a great place to build a port, prompting today's New Yorkers to name a bridge after him.
 In Narragansett Bay he said that nearby Block Island looked a lot like the Greek island of Rhodes, so we've called it Rhode Island ever since.

-Verrazano seems to have known the coastline he was sailing was a continuous one, but he told the French king otherwise.
+Verrazzano seems to have known the coastline he was sailing was a solid one, but he told the French king otherwise.
 He reported that there were many openings through the Carolina Banks, and he could see nothing but water on the other side.
-Could this "Sea of Verrazano" be the Pacific Ocean?
-Verrazano had seen the Venetian Lagoon, so he must have known the answer was no. The fact that he wasted no time exploring the inlets and sand bars of the banks tells us that he didn't really think there was any passage here.
+Could this "Sea of Verrazzano" be the Pacific Ocean?
+Verrazzano had seen the Venetian Lagoon, so he must have known the answer was no. The fact that he wasted no time exploring the inlets and sand bars of the banks tells us that he didn't really think there was any passage here.
 Presumably he was trying to get the king to hire him for another mission.
-If so, he failed; only a few cartographers took his "sea" seriously, and no follow-up expedition was sent to the Carolinas.
-The next French ship to cross the Atlantic went to Canada instead.
+If so, he failed; only a few cartographers took his "sea" seriously, and France sent no follow-up expedition to the Carolinas.

-Though he came up empty-handed, Verrazano did better than his Spanish rivals; at least he got back alive.
-Juan Ponce de Leon returned to Florida in 1521; this time his main goal was to claim the "island" of Florida for Spain, by building a fort and maybe a town, so he brought two ships with 200 settlers.
+Juan Ponce de Leon was another veteran explorer who suffered a grim fate in the 1520s.
+De Leon returned to Florida in 1521, to claim the "island" of Florida for Spain, by building a fort and maybe a town, so he brought two ships with 200 settlers.
 Unfortunately he showed that he had not learned enough from his first expedition, for he chose to build his fort in the southwest, right where the Calusa had chased him off last time.
 The Calusa still didn't want any Spaniards in their neighborhood, and one of them wounded de Leon in the thigh with a poisoned arrow.
 De Leon ordered everyone back to Cuba, and died there a few weeks later.

 Also in 1521, a wealthy lawyer, Lucas Vasquez de Ayllon, hired Francisco Gordillo to go looking for slaves in the vicinity of Florida.
 Gordillo left Santo Domingo (Spain's capital in the Caribbean), and at Great Abaco in the northern Bahamas, his caravel met another one, belonging to a friend, Pedro de Quexo.
 Quexo had heard of a mysterious "island of giants" in the north, so the two pilots decided to explore together.
 Sure enough, they reached land on the feast day of St. John the Baptist, so they called it the "Land of John the Baptist."
 Nearby was a river which they christened the Jordan (South Carolina's Santee River?), and an Indian village.
 These Indians were unusually tall, and the visitors traded for three weeks; then they suddenly seized sixty natives and headed home.
 On the way Gordillo's worn-out ship sank, so his captives and crew had to be crowded aboard Quexo's vessel.